awsdocs/aws-systems-manager-user-guide/doc_source/aws-runpatchbaselinewithhooks-walkthrough.md

 + The application already has a specified health check endpoint\.
 + The application’s health check endpoint requires no end user authentication\.
 The endpoint allows for a health check that meets the organization’s requirements in establishing availability\. \(In your environments, it may be enough to simply ascertain that the `nodeJS` application is running and able to listen for requests\.
 In other cases, you might want to also verify that a connection to the caching layer or database layer has already been established\.\)

 The examples in this walkthrough are for demonstration purposes only and not meant to be implemented as\-is into production environments\.
-Also, keep in mind that the lifecycle hooks feature of Patch Manager with the `AWS-RunPatchBaselineWithHooks` document can support numerous other scenarios\.
+Also, keep in mind that the lifecycle hooks feature of Patch Manager, a capability of Systems Manager, with the `AWS-RunPatchBaselineWithHooks` document can support numerous other scenarios\.
 Here are a few examples:
 + Stop a metrics reporting agent before patching and restarting it after the instance reboots\.
 + Detach the instance from a CRM or PCS cluster before patching and reattach after the instance reboots\.
 + Update third\-party software \(for example, Java, Tomcat, Adobe applications, and so on\) on Windows Server machines after operating system \(OS\) updates are applied, but before the instance reboots\.

 **To update application dependencies, patch an instance, and perform an application\-specific health check**

-1. Create a Systems Manager document \(SSM document\) for your preinstallation script with the following contents and name it `NodeJSAppPrePatch`\.
+1. Create an SSM document for your preinstallation script with the following contents and name it `NodeJSAppPrePatch`\.
 Replace *your\_application* with the name of your application\.

    This script immediately blocks new incoming requests and provides five seconds for already active ones to complete before beginning the patching operation\.
 For the `sleep` option, specify a number of seconds greater than it usually takes for incoming requests to complete\.